MicroEJ/docs/ApplicationDeveloperGuide/testsuite.rst

 Test Specific Options
 ~~~~~~~~~~~~~~~~~~~~~

-The :ref:`testsuite_engine` allows to define :ref:`application_options`
+The :ref:`testsuite_engine` allows to define :ref:`application_options` specific to each test case.
-specific to each test case.
-This can be done by defining a file with the
-same name as the generated test case file with the ``.properties``
+This can be done by defining a file with the same name as the generated test case file,
-extension instead of the ``.java`` extension.
-The file must be put in
+but with the ``.properties`` extension instead of the ``.java`` extension.
-the ``src/test/resources`` folder and within the same package than the
-test case file.
+The file must be put in the ``src/test/resources`` folder and within the same package than the test case file.

 ..